cgwire/kitsu/getting-started-artist/README.md

 ![Preview v1](../img/getting-started/previewv1.png)

 If you need to post more versions, you will always keep track of your previous work, the older versions aren't hidden.
+You can also post a preview with the "Retake" status.

 ![Preview v2](../img/getting-started/previewv2.png)